remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/organs/liver.md

 Some cholesterol is secreted into bile directly, which will get removed from the body.

+### Cholesterol production

+The liver packages some triglycerides _and_ cholesterol into VLDL.
+Shipped to the rest of the body to transport fat and cholesterol to tissues.
+As VLDL loses triglycerides, it eventually becomes LDL.

 ### Cholesterol management

 Detects and controls cholesterol levels.
 Has LDL receptors.